Watzit/Curse-of-Strahd/Barovia/Locations/Raven River Crossroads.md

 Standing at the intersection of the [[Old Svalich Road]] and the road to the winery is a signpost:

 You see a weatherworn signpost next to the road.
 The three arms of the sign point along the three branches
 of the road.
 The arm pointing north reads [[KREZK]], and through the woods you can see an arching stone bridge spanning a river.
-The arm pointing east reads [[VALLAKI]], and the road slopes up gradually in that direction.
+The arm pointing east reads [[Vallaki]], and the road slopes up gradually in that direction.
 The arm pointing southwest reads THE W1zARD OF W1NES.
 The road slopes gently downward in that direction.